 - Research before you leave your home

-Doing thorough research about the destination is essential because you should check the weather conditions, warnings, wild animals, water spots, routes and a lot many things before you leave your home.
+Doing thorough research about the destination is essential because you should check the weather conditions, warnings, wild animals, water spots, routes, and a lot many things before you leave your home.
 This will help you in unfavorable situations as well as enhance the experience entirely.
 What if it is too cold or too hot?
 What if the dates that you have chosen are the rainy months?
 What if the area that you have chosen are off limits?
-Wasting time on finding the shortest path to the destination or looking for drinking water or any similar situation will only be a hurdle on your hiking/camping trip.
+Wasting time on finding the shortest path to the destination or looking for drinking water or any comparable situation will only be a hurdle on your hiking/camping trip.
 Experts make sure that they know the place inside and out before they put one step outside their home.